Assassination of King Henri IV of France (1610)

 Roots of the Assassination

 Despite Henri’s conversion to Roman Catholicism, along with his quote, “Paris is well worth a Mass,” hard-core Catholic zealots were not convinced of his sincerity.
 There were eighteen documented cases of attempted assassination or conspiracy to commit an assassination against Henri.
 In 1598, Henri issued the Edict of Nantes, which granted toleration to the French Huguenots.
 While Roman Catholicism remained the state religion, Huguenots were granted the reinstatement of their civil rights, including the right to work in any field or for the state and to bring grievances directly to the king.
-The Edict of Nantes succeeded in restoring peace and internal unity to France but it pleased neither Catholics nor Protestants.
+The Edict of Nantes restored peace and internal unity to France but pleased neither Catholics nor Protestants.
 Catholics rejected the recognition of Protestantism as a permanent element in French society.
 They still hoped to return to religious uniformity when Roman Catholicism was the only religion.
 Protestants wanted parity with Catholics in all matters.

 The Assassin